openego/eGon-data/docs/troubleshooting.rst

 Troubleshooting
 ***************

-Having trouble to install `eGon-data`?
-Here's a list of recurring issues with the installation including a solution.
+Having trouble installing or running ``eGon-data``?
+Here's a list of known issues including a solution.

 Insufficient permissions for executing docker?
 ----------------------------------------------